rykcod/massa/README.md

   Register your discord account to the testnet program:
   Go to Massa Discord channel https://discord.com/channels/828270821042159636/872395473493839913 and follow instructions.

-### Import existing wallet

-Create an empty folder to mount in our container /massa_mount path or store your wallet /nodekey/stacking_key/config.toml into this folder if you have it:
-- wallet.dat
-- config.toml
-- node_privkey.key
-- staking_keys.json

-/!\ If don't have this file, leave your folder empty, massa-guard will create a wallet and node key and automaticaly stake wallet for you.
-This files will be backup on your mount point by massa-guard.

 ## How to use

   * Install docker and docker-compose on your system
-  * Create a docker-compose.yml file and fill it with your environment variables
+  * Create a docker-compose.yml file and copy the following content and fill it with your environment variables.
+  * WALLETPWD is mandatory, DISCORD is optionnal.
+See Help section to find your Discord token

 ```bash